 3. Decide on diesel or petrol

 If you're not planning on covering a lot of miles, then petrol is the better option.
 Diesel engines are more expensive, and you'd have to drive a lot of miles in order to benefit financially from the improved fuel economy.
+Studies from Which? even show that it can take between six and 11 years to reap the financial benefits of purchasing a diesel car over a petrol, so it's worth the extra thought!

 4. Research which model is best for your requirements